DanielORegan/First-Repository/README.md

 This is the readme file for the tutorial repository.
 Change made as collaborator

+adding line to test merge

-line added in dazzling feature branch
+line added in master branch

 second line added